Saturday, July 16, 2011

 Well, last Saturday turned out to be sunny!
 We loaded up with hot dogs, a shared fritter and of course some yummy cider.
 After filling our own bellies, we went to feed and say our greetings to the farm life.

 Natalie enjoys peacocks as their feathers are quite amazing.
-The male was giving it his
+The male was giving it his all displaying

-nd shaking his feathers to a female that couldn't have been more oblivious to his antics.
+and shaking his feathers to a female that couldn't have been more oblivious to his antics.
 She was starring at the ground which seemed to be more entertaining to her than the male displaying his heart out.
 As Nat and I stood there, she felt bad for him.
 "Ahhhh mom.
 Look at him.
 He's trying so hard to impress her."
 I agreed.
 After more observing, she concluded, "If I was a female I'd marry him mom."

 Wednesday, May 4, 2011